VishalVakil/JobScout-AI/README.md

 # JobScout AI

-**JobScout AI** is an intelligent assistant designed to simplify your job search by quickly providing a list of the latest job openings from Indeed, helping you stay up-to-date with minimal effort.
+**JobScout AI** is an intelligent assistant designed to simplify your job search by quickly providing a list of the latest job openings (Last 24 hours) from Indeed, helping you stay up-to-date with minimal effort.

 ## Features